-A general term for “consistency” or “viscosity,” referring to how “thick” or “thin” paint is in its liquid state.
+A general term for “consistency” or “viscosity,” refers to how “thick” or “thin” paint is in its liquid state.

 A drying oil in which metallic salt driers are added during cooking; the reaction releases water, resulting in boiling.

 An oily or resinous medium spread thinly onto the surface of the painting before applying fresh paint (referred to as painting into a couch of oil or medium).
-Excess medium is wiped off by hand or with a cloth.
+The excess medium is wiped off by hand or with a cloth.

 The process by which dispersed pigment particles come together and either settle out or form a gel.

 Applying transparent or translucent pigments such as sienna, lakes, etc., or paint with a low concentration of opaque pigments on a painted surface to produce blended colors.

 The shininess or reflecting ability of a surface.

 The opacity of the paint, or its capacity to cover an underlying surface.